kyverno/website/content/en/blog/general/using-cel-expressions-in-kyverno-policies/index.md

 > Each rule can contain only a single validate, mutate, generate, or verifyImages child declaration.

 In this post, I will show you how to write CEL expressions in Kyverno policies for resource validation.
-Common Expression Language (CEL) was first introduced to Kubernetes for the Validation rules for CustomResourceDefinitions, and then it was used by Kubernetes ValidatingAdmissionPolicies in 1.26.
+Common Expression Language (CEL) was first introduced to Kubernetes for the validation rules for CustomResourceDefinitions, and then it was used by Kubernetes ValidatingAdmissionPolicies in 1.26.

 ## CEL Expressions in validate rules
 ### Creating a policy to disallow host paths for Deployments